MRN-Code/coins-jquery-ui-utilities/README.md

 #### close
 Sugar for a button titled "Close" that will attempt to close a *Dialog* instance on click.

+#### destroy
+Sugar for a button titled "Close" that will attempt to destroy a *Dialog* instance on click.

 #### delete
 Sugar for a red button titled "Delete" that ensures that a `click` or `action` attr is defined.